whohurtyoudear/TBDUILIB/DOCUMENTATION-TBD.md

 - `TBD:CustomTheme(options)` - Apply custom theme
 - `TBD:Destroy()` - Remove all UI elements

+NEW Notification Methods:
+- `TBD.NotificationSystem:SetPosition(position)` - Change notification position

 ## Best Practices

+1. **Optimize for all devices**: Test your UI on both desktop and mobile if possible

-1. **Organize with tabs and sections**: Keep your UI organized by using tabs for major categories and sections within tabs for subcategories.
+2. **Organize with tabs and sections**: Keep your UI organized by using tabs for major categories and sections within tabs for subcategories.

-2. **Use descriptive names**: Give your UI elements clear, descriptive names so users understand their purpose.
+3. **Use descriptive names**: Give your UI elements clear, descriptive names so users understand their purpose.

-3. **Include descriptions**: Use the description parameter for complex features to provide additional context.
+4. **Include descriptions**: Use the description parameter for complex features to provide additional context.

-4. **Use consistent flags**: When using the configuration system, use consistent, descriptive flag names that won't conflict with each other.
+5. **Use consistent flags**: When using the configuration system, use consistent, descriptive flag names that won't conflict with each other.

-5. **Load auto-save config**: Always include `TBD:LoadAutoloadConfig()` at the end of your script to restore user settings.
+6. **Load auto-save config**: Always include `TBD:LoadAutoloadConfig()` at the end of your script to restore user settings.

-6. **Handle errors**: Wrap callback functions in pcall to handle potential errors gracefully.
+7. **Handle errors**: Wrap callback functions in pcall to handle potential errors gracefully.

-7. **Clean up when done**: Call `TBD:Destroy()` when your script is no longer needed to clean up resources.
+8. **Clean up when done**: Call `TBD:Destroy()` when your script is no longer needed to clean up resources.

-8. **Test thoroughly**: Test your UI on different screen sizes and with different executor environments.

 ## Troubleshooting